cyber380/Multi-sensor-object-detection-esp32/README.md

 If any ir sensor detects an object within a threshold:
 A buzzer is triggered
 Serial Monitor displays detection message with which sensor detected the object and the distance.
-A dashboard also shows all these data.
+A server dashboard also shows all these data.

 Components Used :
 ESP32